 City Lit is required to complete the annual Finance Record for the Education and Skills Funding Agency (ESFA).
 The Finance Record produces a financial health grading.
-The Institute was severely impacted, financially, by the pandemic which resulted in our rating falling to 'Inadequate'.
-Our financial health score for the 2021-22 financial year increased to 'Requires Improvement', two years earlier than anticipated.
-This was achieved through targeted cost savings.
-Our financial health score for 2022-23 is also 'Requires Improvement'.
-We continue to work with the Further Education Commissioners team to restore our financial health to pre-pandemic levels.
-Trading conditions remain challenging against the backdrop of the current economic climate, however we are seeing some signs of recovery.
-Our financial result for this year has exceeded our budgeted expectations.
+The impact of the pandemic caused our grading to fall to 'Inadequate' in 2019-20.
+Our grading returned to 'Requires Improvement' in 2021-22, two years earlier than anticipated.
+This was achieved through targeted cost savings and re-growing student fee income.
+Our financial result for this year was in line with our budgeted expectations and our financial health grade remains 'Requires Improvement', with an improvement in the overall score.

+We continue to work with the Further Education Commissioner's team to restore our financial health to pre-pandemic levels.
+We have seen encouraging growth in student fee income in the past year, which is a key driver in this recovery.
+Following the reclassification of colleges by the ONS into the public sector, we were required to convert commercial finance to a long-term loan with the DfE.
+We renegotiated the terms of this loan during the year, to enable us to rebuild our cash reserves.